The Chinese represent the 1st tourist market in the world.

 - In 2019, Chinese tourists spent about 254.6 billion U.S. dollars while traveling abroad.

 By 2021, Fung Global Retail & Technology estimates that 192 million Chinese will travel abroad and their total expenditures will reach $458 billion.

 However, only 10% of the Chinese population has a passport and there are already 129 million Chinese tourists abroad.
 With a middle-class booming, this represents a huge room for improvement.
 In the coming years, the number of Chinese tourists will increase significantly, consolidating China’s position as the leading emitter market.

 Brands want to Target Chinese Oversea Shoppers

-A great opportunity for brands that want to reach this clientele with strong purchasing power provided that their marketing strategy is adapted to the specificities of the Chinese market and the expectations of Chinese consumers.
+A great opportunity for brands that want to reach this clientele with strong purchasing power is provided that their marketing strategy is adapted to the specificities of the Chinese market and the expectations of Chinese consumers.

 The number of Chinese travelers will always increase, and among them, tourists who want to make their first trip abroad.

 To better accommodate these tourists with high purchasing power, international destinations and brands are starting to equip themselves with tools adapted to this market.